cerebral-legacy/cerebral-website/app/markdown/modules.md

 }
 ```

 Any modules registered as a submodule will use the namespace of the parent module.
-That means any state, signals and services created in the *subModule* will be namespaced `myModule.subModule`.
+That means any state, signals and services created in the *subModule* will be namespaced `home.subModule`.
 Really nothing more to it :-)